brendangregg/bpf-perf-workshop/lab3.md

 While running, analyze the application in as much detail as possible.
 As with [lab1](lab1.md), you can use BPF tools from BCC, bpftrace, and the book for analysis.
 You an also use traditional tools, except those that perturb performance (e.g., strace(1) and tcpdump(8)).

+When you have finished your analysis, remember to kill the lab003 process.

 ## References

 - [BCC tools](https://github.com/iovisor/bcc#tools)